Characteristics of Effective Check-in Questions

 Questions with depth choice are open not only to content, but also to depth.
 They enable each participant to decide for themselves how revealing they are going to be: Whether they answer more superficially, or with great personal revelation, both answers are correct.

 As an example, consider the following question: “Please share something that’s been on your mind lately?”
 A participant could choose to discuss her excitement about a craft project she is working on, or the more intimate concern of how she is going to help her mother after her father’s recent death.
-It’s up to her to decide which answer to give, and either one is completely acceptable.
+It’s up to her to decide which answer to give, and both are completely appropriate.

 As explored elsewhere, one of the most wonderful aspects of check-ins is that each individual’s risk establishes a new “acceptable” depth for those who follow.
 And given the right circumstances, follow they will, setting ever deeper levels with time.